LouVang97/Week15/Report4.md

 Report 4

-This weekend our group is foucs on running a live window for the test of our project.
+This weekend our group is focus on running a live window for the test of our project.
 Window is the last step that we are working on.
 We already got everything in places.

 Here are the website I used to install a live window 10: